FaezehFaez2025/research-notes-hub/metrics-and-evaluation/bootstrapped-confidence-intervals/README.md

 μ̂ = (1/200) × Σᵢ₌₁²⁰⁰ sᵢ
 ```

-where `sᵢ` is the score for the i-th sample.

 However, this point estimate does not capture the variability that would arise if the evaluation were repeated on different test sets drawn from the same distribution.

 ### Bootstrap Resampling